faithz314/web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [ ] I created a "skip to games section" navigation tab and changed the CSS around to make a dark mode theme!

 ## Video Walkthrough